State governance

 No hay anuncios

-However, the left still holds ground in five of the eleven municipalities with over 100,000 inhabitants.
-Getafe, Fuenlabrada, Alcorcón, Parla, and Rivas-Vaciamadrid – all of them in the south – embody the municipal counter-power to Ayuso and resist the onslaught of the PP of Madrid in their particular race to achieve an even more pronounced hegemony in the region.
-"We represent two completely different models," reflects Javier Ayala, the socialist mayor of Fuenlabrada, who speaks to ARA in his office, which has never been occupied by a PP politician.
-The PSOE has governed there uninterruptedly for the last 47 years.
+However, the left still resists in five of the eleven municipalities with more than 100,000 inhabitants.
+Getafe, Fuenlabrada, Alcorcón, Parla, and Rivas-Vaciamadrid –all of them to the south– embody municipal counter-power to Ayuso and resist the onslaught of the PP of Madrid in their particular race to achieve even more pronounced hegemony in the region.
+"We represent two completely different models," reflects Javier Ayala, the socialist mayor of Fuenlabrada, who speaks to el ARA in his office, which has never been occupied by a PP politician.
+The PSOE has governed uninterruptedly for the last 47 years.

-Ayala, who has governed with an absolute majority in the last eight years, claims that this support is explained because they have a "city strategy" based on a commitment to public services, the dynamization of sociocultural life, and direct contact with citizens.
-The mayor contrasts it with Ayuso's model, which he defines as "zero management, confrontation with the government of Spain, and criticism of anyone who is not blue."
-A similar argument is made by the mayoress of Rivas-Vaciamadrid, Aída Castillejo, from United Left (IU), in a phone conversation with this newspaper.
-Her party has governed this municipality since 1991 and she has held office for the last four.
+Ayala, who of these has governed with an absolute majority for the last eight, claims that this support is explained because they have a "city strategy" based on the commitment to public services, the dynamism of sociocultural life, and direct contact with citizens.
+The mayor contrasts it with Ayuso's model, which he defines as "zero management, confrontation with the Spanish government, and criticism of anyone who is not blue."
+A similar argument is made by the mayor of Rivas-Vaciamadrid, Aída Castillejo, from Izquierda Unida (IU), in a phone conversation with this newspaper.
+Her party has governed this municipality since 1991 and she has held the position for the last four years.

 Cargando